vikash28-cloud/Hospital-Management-System/backend/Znotes.md

 ## Time stamps
 * 00:14:00 : installing Dependencies
 * 00:25:31 : setting up config.env
+* 00:28:50 : adding middlewares

 ## Learnings
 * cors are used to connect frontend with backend
+* cookie parser is used to get cookies

+* express.json() is used to parsing json data into a string

+* express.urlEncoded extended true:

 ## Dependencies